coderefinery/DEPRECATED-software-licensing/talk.md

 .blue[Beginning of a project] is the time when ...

-- we tend to worry the least about a software license
+- We tend to worry the least about a software license
-- it is still relatively simple to change a license
+- It is still relatively simple to change a license

 ---